The Heart of Georgia Tech

 It's especially helpful for prospective students and applicants to visit the Georgia Tech campus, meet our faculty, staff, and current students, and get an idea of what it's like to be a student here at the School of City & Regional Planning.
 Our annual Open House takes place every Spring, and we encourage both prospective and accepted students to join us.
 More frequently, we host information sessions that are catered towards prospective master and doctoral students.

 If you are unable to attend an information session or Open House, you're welcome to visit the office during business hours (please reference Georgia Tech’s academic calendar for specific dates and holidays).
-We encourage you to visit in the Fall or Spring semesters when the largest numbers of students and faculty are present.
-However, we encourage you to get most of your answers from this website or plan your visit during one of our scheduled sessions when we are prepared to dedicate ample time to prospective students and their families.
+We encourage you to visit in the Fall or Spring semesters during formal information sessions when the largest numbers of students and faculty are present and we can dedicate ample time to prospective students and their families.
 We know the importance of getting the correct information to prospective students and hope you understand that the department must do this in a way that also allows our staff and faculty to continue to effectively work, teach, and serve the department and our current students.

 School of City and Regional Planning

 Atlanta, GA 30332-0155

 We typically hold three information sessions during each academic year: two in the fall and one in the spring.
 Prospective students get the opportunity to visit our campus and learn about city planning, our faculty research and engagement, what our graduates do while in school and after graduation, and each of our degree programs.
 These sessions generally last about four hours in the morning, with the opportunity for one-on-one time with faculty upon request.